 Focus Area Countermeasure Description Cost (Relative) Estimated Crash Reduction (%) Rumble Strip Textures installed into paved roadways, running parallel with the directions of travel, that create a physical vibration and an audible warning whenever a motorist crosses them.
 Three types of rumble strips are commonly used: center line, shoulder, and edge line. \$ 20% Roadside Design Improvements Improvements to the side of the roadway including the establishment of Clear Zones, flattening slopes, adding or widening shoulders, or installing roadside barriers, which allow for a safe recovery for a motorist who has left the roadway or to stop safely. \$-\$\$ 20% Safety Edge Installing a strong, durable 30-degree transition between the edge of a paved roadway and the adjacent graded material, mitigating the problems associated with a vertical drop-off (such as tire scrubbing and motorists losing control of their vehicle trying to return to the roadway). \$\$ 50% Roadway Enhanced Curve Delineation Retroreflective chevron signs around curves and advance curve warning signage; these are shown to significantly reduce crashes along curves, especially nighttime crashes and in rural areas. \$ 30% Departure Striping Center Lines/Edge Lines Striping of center lines and edge lines, which separates the opposing flows of traffic and indicates the edge of the paved roadway from the shoulder/the adjacent graded materials.
-Striping center lines and edge lines, especially in areas where nighttime driving causes cues to changes in alignment to be unclear, can help motorists position their vehicle correctly in the roadway and avoid collisions with other vehicles. \$ 25% Widening Edge Lines Trybically bainted this makes the edde of the fraveriables more visible and easier for motorists to identify and these and are the most effective in I 20% Pavement Friction Management (PFM)(Not at Intersections) Measuring, monitoring, and maintaining pavement friction to maintain skid resistance.
+Striping center lines and edge lines, especially in areas where nighttime driving causes cues to changes in alignment to be unclear, can help motorists position their vehicle correctly in the roadway and avoid collisions with other vehicles. \$ 25% Widening Edge Lines A "wider" edge line measuring at six inches wide (the maximum normal line width), which is two inches wider than what edge lines are typically painted.
+This makes the edge of the travel lanes more visible and easier for motorists to identify, and these and are the most effective in reducing crashes on rural two-lane highways (especially single-vehicle crashes). \$ 20% Pavement Friction Management (PFM)(Not at Intersections) Measuring, monitoring, and maintaining pavement friction to maintain skid resistance.
 PFM should be implemented at locations where vehicles often slow down, stop, and/or turn, as well as curves or slopes.
 For Roadway Departure crashes a high friction surface treatment (HFST) - a layer of specialized aggregate locked onto the roadway surface - should be used at interchange ramps, horizontal curves, and locations with a history of rear-end and weather related crashes. \$\$ 55%